World Programme for the Census of Agriculture: Country participation and documentation by WCA round

 For the current decennial census round that ends in 2025, the WCA 2020, preliminary information is available here.
 In early 2020, the Food and Agricultural Organization of the United Nations (FAO) conducted a mid-term review of the plans and progress of national censuses of agriculture in the 2020 round.

+Database on agricultural census data

+In 2022, FAO endowed FAOSTAT, the world’s largest agricultural database, with a new domain that enables much easier comparison and assessment of trends over time of the agricultural structures of countries.

 Census of agriculture microdata

 Starting with the WCA 2010 round (2005–2015), some countries provided access to anonymized census microdata (e.g. Armenia Australia, Bolivia, Brazil, Chile, Colombia, Cook Islands, Estonia, France, Indonesia, Italy, Rep. of Korea, Lao DPR, Nepal, Namibia, the Netherlands, Mexico, Nicaragua, Peru, Poland, Portugal, the Philippines, Serbia, Slovenia, Sweden, Tanzania, Uruguay, USA and Viet Nam).
 The Food and Agriculture Microdata (FAM) Catalogue had links to ten census datasets available in countries’ websites as of March 2020.

 The impact of COVID-19 on the implementation of WCA 2020

-The pandemic has been affecting planning and implementation of censuses of agriculture under the WCA 2020 round in both developed and developing countries.
-The extent of the impact has varied according to the stages at which the censuses are, ranging from planning (i.e. staffing, procurement, preparation of frames, questionnaires), fieldwork (field training and enumeration) or data processing/analysis stages.
+The pandemic affected planning and implementation of censuses of agriculture under the WCA 2020 round in both developed and developing countries.
+The extent of the impact varied according to the stages at which the censuses were, ranging from planning (i.e. staffing, procurement, preparation of frames, questionnaires), fieldwork (field training and enumeration) or data processing/analysis stages.

 The census of agriculture’s reference period is the agricultural year.
 Thus, countries carefully schedule census activities to ensure that crop and livestock data are collected at the right time.
-In some countries, lockdown measures have resulted in a full year postponement of the census data collection as the agricultural season was missed.
-Some papers have discussed the impact of COVID-19 on national censuses of agriculture.
+In some countries, lockdown measures resulted in a full year postponement of the census data collection as the agricultural season was missed.
+Some papers discussed the impact of COVID-19 on national censuses of agriculture.